New England East-West Solution (NEEWS)

 The main components of the NEEWS Projects are 345-kilovolt (kV) high-voltage lines.
 The Projects also include upgrades to substations and improvements to the region's 115-kV electric system.

-When complete, these Projects will provide stronger interconnections across Connecticut, Rhode Island and Massachusetts, and allow more power to move across New England.
+As they reach completion, these Projects will provide stronger interconnections across Connecticut, Rhode Island and Massachusetts, and allow more power to move across the region.
 This will provide Northeast Utilities customers with more dependable power and pave the way for the growing use of cleaner, cheaper power and renewable energy resources.